 - Danelectro French Toast.
 I originally bought this for my brother and it sounded so good I took it back (sorry bruv).
 A brittle high-gain fuzz with octave up capabilities, it cuts through even the most dense of mixes.
 For something which cost me next to nothing it’s been worth its weight in gold.

 - Stone Deaf Effects PDF-1 (Parametric Distortion Filter).
 A clone of the Maestro MPF-1.
 Allegedly the Josh Homme distortion of choice.
 It sits somewhere between a transparent overdrive and a band-pass filter.
-Sadly I’ve never been able to achieve the types of distortion out of it that I expected from marketing pitch and online demos.

 - Dunlop Way Huge Fat Sandwich Distortion.
 Not the most exciting pedal in the world but each control has a big impact on the sound.
 A good all-purpose, jack of all trades distortion.